-- Understand the foundations of color and light and the approaches to approximate these effects in 3D rendering. - Know the basics of virtual reality and real time graphics
+• Understand the foundations of color and light and the approaches to approximate these effects in 3D rendering.

+Know the basics of virtual reality and real time graphics

-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?
-Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Respect for difference and multiculturalism Respect for the natural environment Adapting to new situations Decision-making Showing social, professional and ethical responsibility and Working independently sensitivity to gender issues Team work
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma

+Supplement and appear below), at which of the following does the course aim?

+Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Adapting to new situations Respect for the natural environment

+Working independently sensitivity to gender issues
-Working in an international environment Working in an interdisciplinary environment Production of new research ideas

-Criticism and self-criticism Production of free, creative and inductive thinking
+Team work Criticism and self-criticism

+Working in an international environment Production of free, creative and inductive thinking